 - Who is your target audience?

-- What are their priorities, challenges, and goals?
+- What are your students’ priorities, challenges, and goals?

-The process of identifying niche audience segments is called “developing personas,” and it is critical for building awareness for your charter school.
-Knowing your personas will steer how you position your charter school in the market and differentiate yourself from the competition.
-Additionally, the way you design your website, the keywords you go after in search engine marketing, and how you utilize other marketing platforms such as social media, email, and even print all rely on accurate target personas to be effective.
+This process, known as “developing personas,” is critical in determining the right way to position your charter school in the market and differentiate yourself from the competition.
+Additionally, the way you develop your messaging, design your website, the keywords you go after in search engine marketing (SEM), and how you utilize other marketing platforms such as social media, email, and even print all rely on accurate target personas to be effective.

 2. Identify Your Differentiators

-It is essential that your charter school knows how to articulate the answers to the following questions throughout your marketing:
+It is essential that your charter knows how to articulate the answers to the following questions throughout your marketing and storytelling:

-- What do you do that cannot be easily replicated by the competition?
+- What does your school do that cannot be easily replicated by the competition?

 - What programs, teachers, or philosophies do you have that are unique and compelling?

-The process of identifying your school’s differentiators is commonly known as defining your value proposition.
+The process of identifying your charter’s differentiators is commonly known as defining your value proposition.
 A value proposition is not a slogan, a positioning statement, or a list of offerings and features.
 A value proposition is a statement that describes the benefits students and families can expect from attending your school, and why your school is a better choice than the alternatives.

 Need help crafting your differentiators?
 Download our free Value Proposition Worksheet!